Juan Zorrilla de San Martín

-Juan Zorrilla de San Martín (28 December 1855 – 3 November 1931) was a Uruguayan epic poet and political figure.
+Juan Zorrilla de San Martín (28 December 1855 – 3 November 1931) was an Uruguayan epic poet and political figure.
 He is referred to as the "National Poet of Uruguay".

 Well-known poems

-Two of Zorrilla's best-known poems are Tabaré (the national poem for Uruguayans) and La leyenda patria (The Fatherland Legend).
-He also wrote the Hymn to the Tree (Himno al Arbol) a well-known Spanish poem later made a song in several Latin-American countries.
+Two of Zorrilla's best-known poems are Tabaré (the national poem for Uruguayans) and La leyenda patria ("The Fatherland Legend").
+He also wrote the Hymn to the Tree (Himno al Arbol), a well-known Spanish poem later made a song in several Latin-American countries.

 Personal background

-As a political figure Juan Zorrilla de San Martín served as a Deputy for Montevideo from 1888-91, and served as Ambassador several periods.
+As a political figure, Zorrilla served as a Deputy for Montevideo from 1888 to 1991 and served as ambassador several periods.
+He also worked as a journalist and helped establish the Catholic newspaper El Bien Público.